About Warnham Local Nature Reserve

-The Visitor Centre is open to all visitors whether or not going out on to the Reserve.
-It has an exhibition room which has information about the Reserve, monitors showing ‘live’ footage from cameras in nest boxes and which overlook bird feeders, displays of the work of local artists and photographers, and vivarium housing harvest mice which are a part of a breeding project.
+The Visitor Centre and Herons Rest Café may be enjoyed by all our visitors.
+It has an exhibition room which has information about the Reserve, monitors showing ‘live’ footage from cameras in nest boxes and which overlook bird feeders, displays of the work of local artists and photographers.

 Within the Visitor Centre is the Herons Rest Café which is run by Friends volunteers.
 Here visitors will receive a warm welcome and find a small café serving hot and cold drinks plus snacks.
 There is seating available inside and an outside courtyard and picnic area.